JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

   </div>
   <div class="email-copy">
 		<p>Hi [Recruiter name]</p>
 		<p>Thank you so much for your job offer.
-After careful consideration, I’ve decided this opportunity is not the best fit for me.</p>
+After careful consideration, I must decline the offer as I have decided this opportunity is not the best fit for me.</p>
 		<p>I will be sure to let others know about this great opportunity.</p>
 		<p>Thanks again for your offer, and for all your time and effort throughout this process.</p>
 		<p>All the best</p>